geoganlle/citynet/README.md

 using c++ and matlab (view) to build M lines  among N cities .

-please open the file "Citynet4_7.mlapp" with matlab(2016a+) you can use the fallow command
+please open the file "Citynet4_7.mlapp" with matlab(2016a+) you can use the following command

 open("Citynet4_7.mlapp");

-the C++ code was wroten by codeblocks, you can use CB open the ".cbp" or other way to build a project with (CITYNET.h,Function.cpp,MAIN.cpp)
+the C++ code was written with codeblocks, you can use CB open the ".cbp" or other way to build a project with (CITYNET.h,Function.cpp,MAIN.cpp)

 thank you .
-welcome communication with my e-mail:
+welcome communication with me ;
+my e-mail:
 geoganlle@163.com

 geoganllegoo@gmail.com